M-o-a-T/moat/USAGE.rst

 The main entry point for this extension.

+.. program:: distkv client wago port

+Print or modify port settings.

+This is a shortcut for ``… attr`` that evaluates various attributes and lets you easily change more than one at a time.

+.. option:: -m, --mode MODE

+   Set the port's mode.
+See help text for known modes.

+   Allowed modes depend on the type of the input or output.

+.. option:: -a, --attr name value

+   Adds an attribute.
+This option converts ``value`` to a tuple (if it contains spaces), integer or float (if possible).

+   This option can be used more than once.

+.. option:: path

+   The path to the port to be modified.
+Must be "SERVER TYPE CARD PORT".
+   Card and port are numeric, starting with 1.

+.. program:: distkv client wago attr

+Print, modify or delete a single attribute.

+If you set a value that is evaluated to a mapping, exising values will be merged.

+.. option:: -a, --attr NAME

+   The name of the attribute to display, change or delete.
+Use more than once for nested values.

+   Default: show all attributes.

+.. option:: -v, --value VALUE

+   The new value of the attribute.

+   To delete an attribute, use ``-ev-``.

+   Do not feorget ``-e`` if the value is numeric!

+.. option:: -e, --eval

+   The attribute's value is a Python expression.

 .. program:: distkv client wago list

 Print the current state of your Wago controllers.

-This command does not access the device or show on which bus it is; this is solely for displaying the configuration of its interaction with DistKV.
+This command does not access the device; it is solely for displaying the configuration of its interaction with DistKV.

+.. option:: server

+   The Wago controller to access.

+.. option:: type

+   The type of connection.
+Currently supported: ``input`` and ``output`` for 24 volt controls.

-.. option:: family
+.. option:: card

-   You can limit the display to a family code.
+   The card number.
+The first card should be 1 (assuming that it's recognized).

-.. option:: device
+.. option:: port

-   If you add the device ID, only that devices data is displayed.

-   Use '-' to show the data stored at the family entry.
+   The port number.
+Ports are numbered starting with 1.

 .. program:: distkv client wago monitor

 This is a stand-alone Wago monitor.
-It connects to all configured servers and runs polls and monitors.
+It connects to a single controller and runs polls and monitors.

-No options yet.

-.. program:: distkv client wago poll
+.. option:: server

+   The controller to connect to.
+Do not run this more than once for any given server.

 Configure polling.